-7 Unexpected Questions To Ask Your Partner Before Getting Engaged Or Walking Down The Aisle
+7 Questions To Ask Your Partner Before Marriage

 I haven't made it down the aisle quite yet (that's another article for another day) but as a wedding planner, I get to talk to many newly engaged couples.
 One of the first things I like to ask them is how they knew that he or she was the one.
 Oftentimes, that answer is tied to a conversation the couple had.
 It's a surprisingly hard question, but couples usually have a set answer that works for them and fits in with their story as a couple.
 Personally, though, over time meeting with engaged couples, I've come up with a few questions that you absolutely must ask your partner before you take the plunge into marriage.